AI for Contract Management: Understanding Potential and Limits

 If you’ve ever bought something after it showed up in Amazon’s recommendation engine or you’ve asked Siri or Alexa to play you a song or what the weather is outside, then you’ve already experienced AI in action.
-But with so much buzz about the capabilities of AI to transform so many of our daily and business functions, you may be wondering about its potential to make contract management more effective and efficient.
+But with so much buzz about the capabilities of AI to transform so many of our daily and business functions, you may be wondering about its potential to make contract management workflow more effective and efficient.

 While AI is a broad term to describe any technology that allows a device to act intelligently, the greatest opportunity for contract managers likely lies within the subset of AI known as “machine learning.”
 Machine learning is a concept which refers to mathematical modeling and algorithms which utilize data to improve decision-making.
 As such, the potential for contracts should be somewhat obvious: if machine learning runs on data, then contract managers – with their portfolios of thousands of documents, if not more – have ample fuel to drive machine-generated insights.

 What are the potential benefits of AI in contract management?

 So what can enterprises do with this data fuel?
 When it comes to contract management, the potential is vast.
 If your company is already approaching contracts proactively, then there’s a good chance that you’re already using the data within your contracts to refine and improve the contract management process.
 This may include things like keeping track of how variations in specific wording and contract terms affect contract performance and then using those learnings to strengthen the language of future agreements.
 But while conducting contract post-mortems can indeed be helpful, if you’re doing your reviews manually, you’re limited by the amount of information you can research and digest.